PayThePizzo/Data-Structures-and-Algorithms/3 - Sorting/0 - SORTING.md

 * Countingsort
   * It uses key values as indexes into an array and the Ω(n log n) lower bound for comparison sorting will not apply.
 * Radixsort (using Countingsort, but depends on subroutine)

+The latter ones do not follow any of the methods we will describe here, they operate in their own way.

 ---